tjeve/phase-2-project-tumblr-clone/README.md

 **Available Scripts**

 In the project directory, you can run:
-`npm run deploy`
+`npm run deploy` in install node modules folder,
-in your terminal which deploys the application to Surge.
+`npx knex migrate:latest` to install most recent database schema, `npx knex seed:run` to initialize database, and
+`npm start` to start express.js server on port 4000

 ## Features